alvarobartt/covid-daily/README.md

 This repository contains a complete Python Web Scraper which retrieves all the data provided by [Worldometers](https://www.worldometers.info/coronavirus/) related to the COVID-19 (Coronavirus) pandemic.
 So on, all the data available from every country is retrieved and transformed into CSV files using a simple Python script.

-## TODO

-- Include real time data on the package so as to let the users keep a real time tracking of the virus such as the website does.
-- Include a "Latest Updates" section on the README which will be updated daily too
-- Also so as to provide the data in a more generic way, a simple Flask RESTX API will be created using [restx-cookie](https://github.com/alvarobartt/restx-cookie), after developing the Python package so that the API endpoints will just be calls to the package functions
-- Include some simple stats in the README so as to provide useful information for the Github users that visit this repository
-- and much more to come...

 ## Features

 - Detailed data from every country available at worldometers.info/coronavirus, which is indeed every country affected by the pandemic.